 After finishing each swirl of her curly hair, Camila circled her paintbrush around and around, forming eyes.
 For many children, the self-portrait stops here, at the outline.
-I kneeled next … Continue Reading From Skin Study to Writing Workshop
+I kneeled next to the young artist, holding a mirror in my hand, and said, “Camila, look at how the colors you are choosing match your hair, your… Continue reading From Skin Study to Writing Workshop

 A move to a school in my Brooklyn neighborhood has me questioning my role as a white teacher of young, Black writers -- and what my former role was as a white teacher of white students.